tindandelion/rust-text-compression/_posts/2025-03-08-substring-map.md

 ![Compression ratio and Time elapsed, by ledger limit]({{ site.baseurl }}/assets/images/optimize-substring-map/comp-ratio-time-elapsed-by-limit.svg)

+That's a huge performance boost, compared to the [previous results][ledger-sizes-experiment-results]!
+We went from 35 seconds for 64K ledger, to less than 2 seconds!
+Most notably, there's no increase in the execution time when we increase the maximum ledger size, it stays below 2 seconds.
+That's remarkable!

+Using the new improved version, I was able to experiment with even larger substring ledger sizes beyond 64K.
+As the results above show, we don't get significant compression gains beyond the size of 32768.
+For now, I'm going to stick with the maximum ledger size of 64K.

 # Flamegraph after optimization

+Finally, let's have a look at the [flamegraph][flamegraph-after] to see the difference:

 [![Flamegraph after optimization][flamegraph-after]][flamegraph-after]

+As we can see, `SubstringLedger::find_longset_match()` has completely disappeared from the picture.
+In fact the entire `build_ledger()` function is barely noticeable here, taking up only 3% of the total execution time.
+On the other hand, `encode_string()` is now becoming much more prominent as a next potential performance bottleneck.

+If we look closer to the implementation of [`encode_string()`][encode-string-0.0.9], we can see that is has the issue similar to our previous `SubstringLedger`.
+Inside, it relies on the `EncodingTable` instance to search for matches during the encoding phase, which in turn uses a `Vec<Substring>` inside.
+This is also a good candidate to switching to a trie structure, to achieve the optimal performance.

+For the time being, however, I'm quite satisfied with the current results, so I've decided to keep the current implementation of `EncodingTable`.
+Since the size of the encoding table [is fixed to 2816 entries][expand-encoding-table], I don't expect the execution time to slip into polynomial growth because of the inefficiency here.
+I might revisit it later and switch to the trie implementation as well.

+# Next steps

+The core algorithm is done now, to be determined what to do next.

 [prev-post]: {{site.baseurl}}/{% post_url 2025-02-27-expand-encoding-table %}
 [performance-bottleneck]: {{site.baseurl}}/{% post_url 2025-01-17-tackling-the-performance-bottleneck %}